 Defined benefit plans are funded through contributions to pension funds or pension insurance companies.
 Defined benefit plans may be unfunded or wholly or partly funded.
-The present value of the obligation arising from the defined benefit plans is determined per each plan using actuarial technique, the projected unit credit method.
-The Group recognises the defined benefit obligation net of fair value of the plan assets at the measurement date.
+The present value of the obligation arising from the defined benefit plans is determined per each plan using actuarial techniques, the projected unit credit method.
+The Group recognises the defined benefit obligation net of fair value of the plan assets at the end of the financial period..

 Other long-term employee benefits

 In addition to defined benefit plans, Wärtsilä has other long-term employee benefits.
 They are presented separately from the defined benefit plans.
 Similarly to the accounting for a defined benefit plan, for any other long-term benefit the Group recognises a liability for the obligation net of the fair value of plan assets, if any.
 Changes in other long-term employee benefits are recognised in the statement of income.